Carroll School Curriculum

 - 4-6 CSOM concentration courses (junior, senior)

-- Electives (For the classes of 2014 and 2015, 9 credits of electives must be completed within the College of Arts & Sciences.
-For the classes of 2016 and 2017, 12 credits of electives must be in Arts & Sciences.)
+- Electives (For the class of 2015, 9 credits of electives must be completed within the College of Arts & Sciences.
+For the classes of 2016, 2017, and 2018, 12 credits of electives must be completed in Arts & Sciences.)

 With the exception of MGMT3099 Strategic Management, all Carroll School requirements should be completed by the end of the junior year.
 Students who have transferred, who have done a semester or year abroad, or who have had deficiencies may have to modify their schedules somewhat.